Gran i General Consell

 The Gran i General Consell (Catalan: Great and General Council) was the supreme political, administrative, and representative organ of the Kingdom of Majorca.
 Since the Kingdom of Majorca did not have courts, the Gran i General Consell took over most of the functions they would otherwise have had, including the role of a representative body.
-The Gran i General Consell evolved from the Catalan municipal councils, especially that of the City of Majorca (present-day Palma de Mallorca.
+The Gran i General Consell evolved from the Catalan municipal councils, especially that of the City of Majorca (present-day Palma).
 The body that was to become the Gran i General Consell was founded in 1249, and the Consell was abolished on 22 July 1718 by Philip V, empowered by the Nova Planta Decree of Majorca and Ibiza (28 November 1715).
 At the same time, all other separate Majorcan institutions were dissolved.

 Three important characteristics of the Gran i General Consell were: